How To Get a Fugitive Warrant Lifted Using The Lawyer Appearance Method

 Individuals wondering “Do I have a warrant for my arrest?” must also be aware that arrest warrants can be issued at the Federal, state, or local level.
 Official government databases and public court records are excellent resources but warrant information is often only available at the level where the order was issued.18

-Conducting a Federal warrant search is not as easy as one would hope.
+Conducting a warrant check within the federal system is not as easy as one would hope.
 All information about Federal warrants is stored in the U.S. Marshals Warrant Information System,35 which unfortunately is not accessible to the public but only to authorized personnel.

-Federal search warrants might be looked up through the Federal website PACER (Public Access to Court Electronic Records).32 However, a Federal arrest warrant search is more complicated.
+Federal search warrants might be looked up through the Federal website PACER (Public Access to Court Electronic Records).32 However, an arrest warrant check is more complicated.
 An individual might be able to obtain this information through contact with the Federal Clerk of Courts or the Police Department.15

 An individual assumes significant risk taking this route without an experienced defense attorney.
 An attorney will help an individual find relevant information and navigate the court system.19